gemma-martinez/data-analytics-capstone-project/README.md

 - `data/`: Contains the dataset used for analysis
 - `notebooks/`: Jupyter Notebooks containing data cleaning, analysis, and visualizations.
 One notebook per hypothesis presented.
-- `images/`: Screenshots or visualizations used in the project.
 - `presentation/`: Final presentation used for the graudation event
 - `README.md`: Project documentation and instructions.